xoss-io/e2evc/01_introduction.md

 Everyone should enjoy the easy devops life, not the complicated one.

-We are working on a products that simply file the Infrastructure as Code implementation for our customers by providing solutions for:
+We are working on a products that simplify the Infrastructure as Code implementation for our customers by providing solutions for:

 ## Image Management